huynguy-db/arcion-docs/content/docs/target-setup/mySQL.md

       - If you want Replicant to create catalogs/schemas for you on the target MySQL system, then you also need to grant `CREATE DATABASE`/`CREATE SCHEMA` privileges to the user.
       - If this user does not have `CREATE DATABASE` privilege, then create a database manually with name `io_blitzz` and grant all privileges for it to the user specified here.
 Replicant uses this database for internal checkpointing and metadata management.

 ## II.
-Setup Applier Configuration
+Set up Applier Configuration

-1. Navigate to the mySQL sample applier configuration file
+1. From `$REPLICANT_HOME`, naviagte to the sample MySQL applier configuration file:
     ```BASH
     vi conf/dst/mysql.yaml
     ```